 What is private fostering?

-Private fostering is the name for an informal arrangement made by parents and carers for a child to live with another family.
+Private fostering is the name for an informal arrangement made by parents for a child to live with another family.

-A child is automatically being privately foster if they are:
+A child is automatically being privately fostered if they are:

 - Under the age of 16 (or 18 if they’re disabled), and

 - They are being provided with accommodation by someone who is not a close relative.
 A close relative is an aunt, uncle, step-parent, grandparent or sibling, but not a cousin, grand aunt/uncle or a family friend, and

 - It is intended that the young person will be provided with accommodation for a period of 28 days or more.

 Why some children and young people are privately fostered

 Here are some of the more common examples of private fostering: